 The form of citation and documentation you use depends on the department for which you are writing your paper.

 Ask your professor which style to use.
 Reserve a writing conference to work with a writing center tutor on using and citing sources in research papers.
 Tutors have hard copies of style manuals to use in conferring with students on citations.
-Come to Neville Hall 206 for your conference.
+Come to the 3rd floor of the Thomason Library for your conference.
 See Writing Resources for information on integrating quotations into your papers.

 Professors at Presbyterian College prefer the following documentation styles in their classes: